 For further details or to be added to the mailing list contact Pamela at [email protected]

-Our recent Marine Social Science Network – Plymouth (MarSocSciPlym) meeting held on Thursday 2nd December at 6pm was an opportunity to hear about the National Marine Park and the Heritage Horizons Project from Plymouth City Council.
+At one of the Marine Social Science Network – Plymouth (MarSocSciPlym) meetings, was an opportunity to hear about the Plymouth Sound National Marine Park and the Heritage Horizons Project from Plymouth City Council.
 The Heritage Horizons Project is a large heritage and community based project connected to the National Marine Park concept.
 It will establish new gateways to the marine environment, promote digital access to the ocean, and encourage marine citizenship and ocean literacy.
 As part of the discussion, we will consider how marine social scientists and practitioners can get more involved in the NMP.

 Presentation Link: 211202 PSNMP Overview Presentation